gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The C header generator is part of the GNAT compiler and can be invoked via the :switch:`-gnatceg` combination of switches, which will generate a :file:`.h` file corresponding to the given input file (Ada spec or body).
-Note that only spec files are processed in any case, so giving a spec or a body file as input is equivalent.
+The C header generator is part of the GNAT compiler and can be invoked via the :switch:`-gnatceg` switch, which generates a :file:`.h` file corresponding to the given input file (Ada spec or body).
+Note that only spec files are processed, so giving a spec or a body file as input is equivalent.
 For example:

 .. code-block:: sh

    $ gcc -c -gnatceg pack1.ads

-will generate a self-contained file called :file:`pack1.h` including common definitions from the Ada Standard package, followed by the definitions included in :file:`pack1.ads`, as well as all the other units withed by this file.
+generates a self-contained file called :file:`pack1.h` including common definitions from the Ada Standard package followed by the definitions included in :file:`pack1.ads` as well as all the other units withed by this file.

 For instance, given the following Ada files: